ClarkResearchGroup/qosy/README.md

-# Qosy: Quantum Operators from SYmmetries
+# QOSY: Quantum Operators from SYmmetries

 Qosy is a python package for constructing quantum operators with desired symmetry properties, which can include continuous or discrete symmetries.